IndyKids FOr Educators

 Invite IndyKids to your classroom!

 Do you and your students love IndyKids?
-If you are a teacher in the New York City area, you can request a class visit from the IndyKids education team!
+If you are a teacher, you can request a class visit from the IndyKids education team!
 Together we will explore media literacy, the role of journalists and how they cover important stories and our Kid Reporter Program.
-Each student will receive a media kit including a copy of the latest issue of the newspaper.
 Classroom visits are free and we will work with you to tailor them to your class schedule and curriculum.